Neighborhood Ambassador Application

 Wait, are you asking me to be the neighborhood enforcer?

 Absolutely not.
 Ambassadors are charged with heightening the community spirit in their neighborhood and to be approachable to answer general city questions (do I need a permit for this? how do I switch my trash can size?).
 The city does not expect ambassadors to mediate grievances between neighbors.
 Although, we do hope that in time the good work ambassadors do leads to residents being more informed and connected to each other so respectful and productive conversations can naturally take place (hey, your dog has been barking a lot lately and it is scaring my kids.
 Can we find a way to all enjoy our backyards?)

 You can apply at any time.
-If there isn’t a vacancy for your neighborhood at the time, we’ll still notify your neighborhood ambassador that you are interested in getting involved and have your contact information handy if the volunteer role becomes available.
+If there isn’t a vacancy for your neighborhood, we’ll still notify your neighborhood ambassador that you are interested in possibly becoming a co-ambassador or have your contact information handy if the volunteer role becomes available.
 To view the current roster of Neighborhood Ambassadors and the neighborhoods with vacancies, click here.

 Applications are accepted online through the link below or pick up a paper copy at the City Administration building at 3 Quail Creek Circle.
-Contact community engagement coordinator Jillian Miller with questions at [email protected] or (319) 626-5757.
+Contact outreach and equity coordinator Micah Ariel James with questions at [email protected] or (319) 640-8172.